5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 - Stay on your back, arms out to the sides in a “T.”

-- Drop both knees to one side while turning your head to the opposite side.
+- Drop both knees to one side while turning your head the opposite way.

 - Hold three breaths, then switch sides.

-This gentle twist loosens the spine and helps the muscles unwind after the previous work.
+This gentle twist unwinds the spine and helps the muscles release after the previous work.

 7. Final Breath & Release (30 seconds)